Jokeren/PTX-Samples/local-memory-1/README.md

-# Steps to reproduce the IMA problem (potentially) caused by register spills
+# Steps to reproduce the IMA problem (potentially) caused by register spilling

 ## Package Installation